-- MinIO server: 4 instances running via Docker on each client machine with the command below:
+- MinIO server software: 4 instances running in docker containers on each server with the command below:

 docker run -d -p 9000:9000 -e "MINIO_ACCESS_KEY=minio" -e "MINIO_SECRET_KEY=minio123" --name minio -v /mnt/minio-test:/nas minio/minio gateway nas /nas

-- MinIO client (mc): Running x86 native on each MinIO server machine
+- MinIO client software (mc): 1 instance running natively on each MinIO server

 Depending on how many MinIO gateway instances are spun up, performance will vary.
 Generally speaking, the more parallelizable the workload and the more gateways in front of Qumulo, the better performance will be.
 To help Qumulo customers gauge whether or not MinIO might help them, we’ve published both our performance test results and our test methodology.